-On World Smile Day, people around the world are encouraged to do an act of kindness and make one person smile.
+On World Smile Day, people worldwide are encouraged to do an act of kindness and make one person smile.
 Each year the Harvey Ball World Smile Foundation holds special events on World Smile Day.
-The day is especially popular in Worcester, MA, which is considered the birthplace of the yellow smiley face.
+The day is wildly popular in Worcester, MA, the birthplace of the yellow smiley face.

-Through the years, some of the foundation’s events have included the world’s largest human Smiley face, balloon releases, choral performances, sidewalk chalk activities, college concerts, circus performers and pie-eating contests.
+Through the years, the foundation hosted numerous unique events including, the world’s largest human Smiley face, balloon releases, choral performances, sidewalk chalk activities, college concerts, circus performers, and pie-eating contests.

 If you don’t live in Worcester, you can organize your own World Smile Day event.
 You can celebrate the day in other ways, too.

 - Do a random act of kindness for someone.